-1. Introduce the Ordinance, as recommended by the Planning Commission and staff; or,

-2. Introduce the Ordinance, subject to modifications by City Council (identify specific items to be amended in the motion); or,

-3. Deny; or,

-4. Refer to staff for reconsideration of specific items (to be addressed in the motion); or,

-5. Continue to a future City Council meeting (date and time to be specified in motion).
+- 1. Adopt the Ordinance, as recommended by the Planning Commission and staff; or, - 2.
+Approve, subject to other than recommended by staff; or, - 3.
+Deny; or, - 4.
+Refer to staff for reconsideration of specific items (to be addressed in the motion); or, - 5.
+Continue to a future City Council meeting (date and time to be specified in motion).